Ha-Shiloaḥ: Intent

 The first issue of Ha-Shiloaḥ in October 1896 contained a statement of purpose by Ahad Ha’am that outlined the structure of the journal as well as his intent in its creation and his editing style.
 He stated that Hebrew literature would be a tool to raise the voice of the Jewish people through revealing knowledge of the “inner world” of Judaism.
-Ha’am claims that Hebrew or Jewish literature thus far has been superficial and has not awakened the Jewish national consciousness.
+Ha’am claimed that Hebrew or Jewish literature thus far had been superficial and had not awakened the Jewish national consciousness.

 Ahad Ha’am divided the periodical into four categories that works will fall into: